ESOF-423/Bindex/Documentation/UserDocumentation.md

 # What is Bindex.tk?

-Bindex.tk is a web application meant to make the task of managing senior community centers simples.
+Bindex.tk is a web application meant to make the task of managing senior community centers simple.
 We hope the final product will serve purposes such as:
 * Administrator tools

    With Administrator tools, you'll be able to manage members and volunteers and all of their information.